jldevezas/jldevezas.github.io/src/content/blog/jupyter_on_wsl.md

 ## Launching Jupyter

-You can now run Jupyter Notebook as usual:
+You can now run Jupyter Notebook:

 ```shell
 jupyter notebook
 ```

-Same with Jupyter Lab:
+Or Jupyter Lab:

 ```shell
 jupyter lab
 ```

-Your default Windows browser should open and display Jupyter.
+Your default Windows browser should open and display Jupyter as usual.